lucaslafere/portfol-yourself-front/README.md

 ## 🏁 Running the app

-This project was built with [Create React App](https://github.com/facebook/create-react-app), so make sure you've got the latest stable version of both [Node.js](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/) running locally.
+This project was initialized with [Create React App](https://github.com/facebook/create-react-app), so make sure you've got the latest stable version of both [Node.js](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/) running locally.

 For easier testing, you can just try out the latest deployed version by clicking [here](https://portfol-yourself-front.vercel.app).
 If you want to test it locally, keep reading: